jsaintfleur/ai-case-study/README.md

 ---

-### Recommendation 2: Enhanced Predictive Analytics for Construction Planning
+### 2: Enhanced Predictive Analytics for Construction Planning

 * **Proposal:** Enterprise could further refine its predictive analytics for construction planning, enabling them to anticipate delays, material shortages, and budget fluctuations to keep projects on track.